 Kenya – Nairobi, Sheldrick’s Elephant Orphanage

-Stand with baby elephants and rhinos which have been rescued from the wild; normally their mothers have been poached and are now fed from the bottle.
-It’s a side trip in Nairobi with a $5 entry and its open in the morning, every day at 11:00.
+Stand with baby elephants and rhinos which have been rescued from the wild; normally their mothers have been poached or died naturaly, so are now fed from the bottle.
+It’s a side trip in Nairobi with a donation entry fee – open daily at 11 am.

 Tanzania – Serengeti National Park & Ngorongoro Crater